GKJose/Smart_Symbolic_Graphing_Calculator/lvgl/docs/overview/scroll.md

 If an object can't be scrolled further (e.g. its content has reached the bottom-most position) additional scrolling is propagated to its parent.
 If the parent can be scrolled in that direction than it will be scrolled instead.
 It continues propagating to the grandparent and grand-grandparents as well.

-The propagation on scrolling is called "scroll chaining" and it can be enabled/disabled with the `LV_OBJ_FLAG_SCROLL_CHAIN` flag.
+The propagation on scrolling is called "scroll chaining" and it can be enabled/disabled with `LV_OBJ_FLAG_SCROLL_CHAIN_HOR/VER` flag.
 If chaining is disabled the propagation stops on the object and the parent(s) won't be scrolled.

 ### Scroll momentum